 Stephane takes good care of the Twin, here cleaning the frame and greasing the chain.

-Pleseant to ride
+Pleasant to ride

 Manue enjoys the central square to train in driving the Twin, she is usually at the back.
 She is doing all right!

-As we cross belgium, we have to pass many rivers and canals.
-Bridges but also many boats.
+As we cross Belgium, we have to pass many rivers and canals, bridges but also many boats.
 We love it!